IshrakAbedin/Kothon/README.md

 \avro{BhaSHa hOk \textbf{unmukto}!}
 ```

 However, two things to notice.
 Unless you are in a Bangla environment, glyphs will not render properly.
 And, as of now, the `\avro` command only supports sentences or a single paragraph.
 It will not work with multiple paragraphs.
 The `\avro` command escapes basic commands within it, allowing you to bold and/or underline texts.
-However, it might fail in the case of complex commands.
-Also, if you want to create sections, subsections using transliteration, write similar to `\avro{\section{BhUmika}}` and not ~~`\section{\avro{BhUmika}}`~~.
+However, it might fail in the case of complex commands, specially with argument(s) that are in English.
+Also, if you want to create sections, subsections, etc. using transliteration, write similar to `\avro{\section{BhUmika}}` and not ~~`\section{\avro{BhUmika}}`~~.
+Also keep in mind, the backtick symbol `` ` `` has special meaning in Avro Phonetic, so do the dollar `$` and the caret `^` symbols.

 ### Setting up Bangla environments